-The Community Preventive Services Task Force also lists evidence-based interventions for tobacco at The Community Guide.
+- The Community Preventive Services Task Force – Lists evidence-based interventions for tobacco at The Community Guide.

-- 100 PIONEERS FOR SMOKING CESSATION: In 2009, SAMHSA and the Smoking Cessation Leadership Counsel began an evolving partnership to promote tobacco cessation in patients with mental illness and substance abuse disorders.
-More Information can be found at: http://smokingcessationleadership.ucsf.edu/Pioneers.htm
+- 100 PIONEERS FOR SMOKING CESSATION – In 2009, SAMHSA and the Smoking Cessation Leadership Counsel began an evolving partnership to promote tobacco cessation in patients with mental illness and substance use disorders.
+More links to information can be found here.

-The Maine Tobacco HelpLine answers your questions and offers friendly support to those who are thinking about quitting or who are ready to quit smoking, or those who want to help a friend or family member quit.
+- The Maine Tobacco Helpline (1-800-207-1230) The Maine Tobacco Helpline answers your questions and offers friendly support to those who are thinking about quitting or who are ready to quit smoking or those who want to help a friend, or family member quit.

-Project Integrate identifies and addresses the barriers to effective tobacco treatment for people with Behavioral Health diagnoses, including substance abuse diagnoses.
-Project Integrate aims to increase the capacity of providers to encourage and advocate for state level policy changes to support tobacco-free living for all Mainers.
+- Project Integrate Project Integrate identifies and addresses the barriers to effective tobacco treatment for people with Behavioral Health diagnoses, including substance use diagnoses.
+Project Integrate aims to increase providers’ capacity to encourage and advocate for state-level policy changes to support tobacco-free living for all Mainers.

 Vital Consumer Links

-The American Counseling Association is a not-for-profit, professional and educational organization that is dedicated to the growth and enhancement of the counseling profession.
+- American Counseling Association, The American Counseling Association, is a not-for-profit, professional, and educational organization dedicated to the growth and enhancement of the counseling profession.
 Founded in 1952, ACA is the world’s largest association exclusively representing professional counselors in various practice settings.

 Affiliations & Organizations